marijnh/Eloquent-JavaScript/20_node.md

 ```

 As soon as you set up a program to accept network requests, you have
 to start worrying about ((security)).
-In this case, it is likely that
+In this case, if we aren't
-we'll accidentally expose our whole ((file system)) to the whole
+careful, it is likely that we'll accidentally expose our whole ((file
-network if we aren't careful.
+system)) to the network.

-File paths are strings, in Node, but to map such a string to an actual
+File paths are strings in Node.
+To map such a string to an actual
 file, there is a nontrivial amount of interpretation going on.
 Paths
 may, for example, include `"../"` to refer to a parent directory.
 So
 one obvious source of problems would be requests for paths like